 If you are going to get to know me at all, then I really must explain to you my hair in 1989.

-In order to believe that I was neither a) schizophrenic nor b) on acid, you need to understand just how much we as girls in the ’80s needed to look like female sitcom stars.
+First, you need to understand just how much we as girls in the ’80s needed to look like sitcom stars.
 We’re talking pre-Internet, even pre-Hairstyle magazines that sometimes still have “The Rachel” on the cover.
 All we had was television and Teen Beat.
 For me, my actress hair of choice was Brooke Theiss, Wendy Lubbock from “Just the Ten of Us.”
 I saw this goal as achievable.
 However, in order to attain it, I had to get more serious about achieving both the perfect white-blonde, and the perfect curl in my pin-straight hair.

 Step one, obviously, was to use Touch of Sun (like Sun-In, only “better”).
 Every single morning, I was like someone on “The O.C.,” waking up at approximately 4am.
 For them, it’s to bond with parents and go to the diner for several hours and also possibly get into a fistfight.
 For me, it was to shower, spray Touch of Sun all over my head, and then blow dry my hair.
 Over and over.